ElektraInitiative/libelektra/src/plugins/reference/README.md

 represents a reference between to keys.
 The plugin will produce an error, if this graph is not a directed acyclic graph or contains any invalid references.

-Additionally to this basic functionality the plugin allows one to restrict the set of valid references using the `check/reference/restrict` metakey.
-The exact mechanism for this is described below.

 ### Resolution of references
 If the key `A` is interpreted as a reference by the plugin, it has to be an array.
 Each of the array elements must contain a so called reference value.
 This reference value will be resolved into a keyname, which will then be validated.
 The resolution goes as follows:

-* If the reference value starts with `/`, it is treated as absolute and interpreted as a keyname directly.
+* If the reference value starts with `./` or `../`, it will be interpreted as relative to the current key or the parent of the current key.
-* Otherwise the reference value will be interpreted as relative to the **parent** of `A`.
+* If the reference value starts with `@/`, it will be relative to the parent-key used in the call to `kdbGet`.
-  That means a reference which does not contain a `/` will also was refer to a sibling of `A`, the reference array key.
+* All other values are treated as absolute and interpreted as a keyname directly.
 * `.` and `..` will be treated the same way as in UNIX paths.
-If these are used in an absolute reference, the plugin will emit a warning, because their use in this case is unnecessary and might be a mistake.
-The same is true, if `.` is used anywhere, but at the start of the reference.
+However, the plugin will emit warnings, if `.` is used anywhere other than before the first slash.
+Equally using `..` after a path segment other than `..` itself, will result in a warning.
+This is because these use cases are redundant and might be (or result in) mistakes.
+Here are a few examples of what results in warnings, and what doesn't:
+  * `./system/key` no warning
+  * `system/key` no warning
+  * `system/./key` warning, redundant use of `.`
+  * `../../../key` no warning
+  * `../key/../otherkey`warning, redundant use of `.`

 ### Construction of the reference graph

 The process starts with a key `X`, which has the metakey `check/reference` set to the value